How Does Palimony Work in Florida?

 - Rehabilitative Alimony – If the disadvantaged spouse needs to take steps to improve his or her income, the court can award this type of alimony to be paid until that spouse is able to support himself or herself successfully.

-- Lump Sum Alimony – Permanent alimony can sometimes be awarded in a one-time lump sum.
+- Lump Sum Alimony – Alimony can sometimes be awarded in a one-time lump sum.
 This term can also refer to the division of property, although this is not technically alimony.

 - Transitional Alimony – If a spouse doesn’t qualify for any other type of alimony but simply needs a one-time payment to help transition to single life, this type of alimony might be awarded.